 - Consumer triggered Notification: Notifications are buffered until the consumer requests delivery using Ndccf_DataManagement or Nmfaf_3caDataManagement Service.

+NOTE: When this indication is set by the consumer, DCCF or MFAF notifications to the consumer contain Fetch Instructions (see clauses 8.2.4 and 9.3.2).

 - Exact time-based Notification: Notifications are sent to the Consumer at an exact time, irrespective of whether the event occurs (example: every 30 min).

 - Increasing time window based notification: Notifications are sent to the Consumer at an increasing periodicity (example: the first notification is sent immediately, subsequent received notifications are sent after 5 min, then after 10 min, then after 15 min, etc.).